Fellowships & Scholarships

 US Citizenship Not Required

-To be eligible for the Class of 2024, you must be a New American who is 30 or younger as of the application deadline, and who is planning on starting or continuing an eligible graduate degree program full-time in the United States in the 2024-2025 academic year.
+To be eligible, you must be a New American who is 30 or younger as of the application deadline, and who is planning on starting or continuing an eligible graduate degree program full-time in the United States in upcoming year.
 You may apply to the Fellowship while you are applying to graduate school, or after you are already enrolled in graduate school.
-However, if you are in a graduate program for which you are seeking support, then you cannot have started a third or subsequent year of that program as of the October 26th deadline.
+However, if you are in a graduate program for which you are seeking support, then you cannot have started a third or subsequent year of that program as of the application deadline.

 1. NEW AMERICAN STATUS

-To be eligible, your birth parents must have both been born outside of the US as non-US citizens, and both parents must not have been eligible for US citizenship at the time of their births.
-In addition, one of the following must be true of you as of the October 26 application deadline:
+• Your birth parents must have both been born outside of the US as non-US citizens, and both parents must not have been eligible for US citizenship at the time of their births.

 • Both of your birth parents were born abroad as non-US citizens and were not eligible for US citizenship at the time of their births.